 Very few places in the continent of Africa have attracted as much real estate development as this axis of opulence.
 But a major downside is that this place like many nice places in Lagos is overpriced, the prices of properties are artificial.
 However I will be bias not to put it on this list.

 Victoria Island has become the preferred location for big businesses to site their corporate headquarters displacing Lagos Island from this position.
 Everyone seems to want to have an office here.
 Landlords are usually at cloud nine while they lease out their properties to companies.
 You can be living in V.I and your next door neighbour is a Bank.
 This phenomenon is a source of worry to many residents.
 That notwithstanding, V.I is still a real estate hot spot.

 4.Magodo G.R.A./ Omole Estates:

 If you are looking for a queit place with less traffic except in extra-ordinary circumstances like when a neighbor is having a party; a place that is very much residential with less commercial activity, then ‘MAGODO G.R.A.
-PHASE 2 (SHANGISA)’ is your best bet.
+PHASE 2 (SHANGISA)’.
 Located just on the other side of Alausa secretariat with the nearby Omole Estate 1& 2, MKO Abiola Gardens, these places have come to define a visitor’s first impression of Lagos as they enter through the Lagos-Ibadan Expressway.